JeffHoogland/qAndora/README.md

-A simple tool for playing Pandora.com radio with a QT gui
+A simple, cross-platform tool for playing Pandora.com radio with a QT GUI and a VLC backend

-Learning QT!
+TODO List:
+- Log out
+- About dialog
+- Song length / current position of track
+- History of songs played
+- Add/remove/edit stations
+- systray/dock
+- notifications
+- Configuration options (quality)